shakes76/PatternFlow/README.md

 # Dependencies

 ### Usage of the ImprovedUnet_Demo.py file
 In order run the demo for a deep understanding of whole project, we must download the dataset which is given by our tutor.
 The download link is "https://cloudstor.aarnet.edu.au/sender/?s=download&token=f0d763f9-d847-4150-847c-e0ec92d38cc5".
 There is a 3GB zip file called "ISIC2018_Task1-2_Training_Data.zip".
 After decompressing this zip file, there will be two files called "ISIC2018_Task1-2_Training_Input_x2" and "ISIC2018_Task1_Training_GroundTruth_x2".
+Also, this file will show the log of whole project.

 ### Usage of use improved_Unet_model.py file
 It will return a improved U-net model. which is a tensorflow object.
 This model is realized by referring to the above ideas.
 The input size is (256,256,3).